common-workflow-language/cwl-website/content/about.md

   </div>

 ### Why Workfows?

+Using a workflow system rather than a series of scripts has a number of benefits including automation, scaling, abstraction and provenance (ASAP).
+Automation helps when running repetitive pipelines for example when running parameter sweeps or the same analysis on different sets of data.
+Scaling helps make use of cluster, cloud, and high performance computing (HPC) environments and helps solve larger problems and analyze larger datasets faster.
+Abstraction helps with sharing, reuse and evolving or expanding an analysis.
+Lastly, provence helps with auditing, tranparency, and validation.
+Ultimately, using workflows in the long run helps save time and effort and allows for easier scaling, tracking, sharing and reuse.

 ### Why a Standard?

 A standard for sharing and reusing workflows can provide a solution to describing portable,re-usable workflows while also being workflow-engine and vendor-neutral.